Rajasekaran85/ALTO-XML-highlighting-Application/README.md

 * Run the program
 * Tool will ask to enter the Input file path of the input XML & JPEG file path
 * Tool executes the XML files and creates the "Highlighted" folder.
-Inside the highlighted folder, the highlighted JPEGs will be placed in the respective folders "Word, Line, Block, Image, Margin, Printspace.
+Inside the highlighted folder, the highlighted JPEGs will be placed in the respective folders "Word, Line, Block, Image, Margin, Printspace".

 ## Version History